bgpfix/bgpipe/README.md

 # see docs for "connect" stage
 $ bgpipe connect -h
-Stage usage: connect [OPTIONS] TARGET
+Stage usage: connect [OPTIONS] ADDR

 connect to a TCP endpoint